MicrosoftDocs/microsoftgraph-docs-powershell/microsoftgraph/graph-powershell-beta/Microsoft.Graph.CloudCommunications/New-MgCommunicationCall.md

       - `[Id <String>]`: Unique identifier for the identity.
     - `[Device <IMicrosoftGraphIdentity>]`: identity
     - `[User <IMicrosoftGraphIdentity>]`: identity
-  - `[SourceParticipantId <String>]`: The ID of the participant that triggered the incoming call.
+  - `[SourceParticipantId <String>]`: The id of the participant that triggered the incoming call.
 Read-only.
   - `[Transferor <IMicrosoftGraphIdentitySet>]`: identitySet

 MEDIACONFIG <IMicrosoftGraphMediaConfig1>: mediaConfig